 Irosin has one FM Radio Station the Radyo Natin-FM Station a satellite fed station of the Manila Broadcasting Corporation.
-A Cable-TV operated by EFG-CATV provides cable connections to household subscribers making available to viewers television programs from various channels both local and foreign.
+A Cable-TV operated by EFG-CATV provides cable connections to household subscribers making available to viewer television programs from various channels both local and foreign.
 Telecommunication services are also available in Irosin.
-A local telephone company provides landline connections to residential, commercial and institutional establishments enabling access to local, domestic and international calls as well as Internet utilization.
+A local telephone company provides landline connections to residential, commercial and institutional establishments enabling access to local, domestic and international calls.
 The town is also a host to three cell sites operated by SMART, Globe Telecom and Sun Cellular making cellular phone and wireless Internet as the most effective, affordable and accessible means of telecommunication in the locality.
 A total continue reading : Communication Facilities

-Irosin being located at the foot of the Bulusan Volcano mountain ranges have an abundance of water coming from 45 springs at the mountain slopes moving downstream to the creeks and rivers that converges at the Cadac-an River.
+Irosin being located at the foot of the Bulusan Volcano mountain ranges have an abundance of water coming from numerous springs at the mountain slopes moving downstream to the creeks and rivers that converges at the Cadac-an River.
 The waters are utilized for residential, commercial and agricultural purposes.
 The volume of water discharges from the different springs supplying potable water to the residents of each barangay differ due to the varying condition of the watershed, water source and the type of water system installed.
 The total discharge of documented springs both utilized and for future sources was estimated to be 227 liters per second in 2013.

 In 2007, there are 7 communal irrigation systems in the municipality: Tabon Tabon CIS, Gulang Gulang CIS, Gabao CIS Buenavista CIS, Burabod-S.J.
 CIS, Caracdacan CIS, and Carriedo CIS.
 It has a potential area of coverage of 1,191 hectares, which is 44% of the total area of rice lands.
 But the actual irrigated area is 839 during dry season and 900 during wet season.
 Water used for irrigation come from the Cadac-an River, Caracdacan River, Gumapia Spring, Tongdol River, Tuba River, Bagsangan Springs, Bulawan Spring, Milabigan Creek , Binurabudan Spring and other irrigation sources located in rural barangays.